johnscullen/Keyboard-Maestro-Macros/readme.md

 # Keyboard Maestro Macros

 ## Installation
-Download the macro and double-click the .kmmacros file in your Downloads folder to open it in Keyboard Maestro.
+Download the macro and double-click the .kmmacros file in your Downloads folder to add it to Keyboard Maestro.

 ## Macro Details